OscarB-code/Computational-Physics-II/README.md

-# Computational-Physics-II This is the repository of the course of Computational Physics II of the Universidad de Pamplona.
+# Computational-Physics-II In this repository we will put the projects developed in the course.